 Interestingly, most of the camps in the Sahara Desert are owned by hotels.
 This means you have the luxury of a safe place to leave your bags overnight as well as the use of showers in the morning, whilst having a near-authentic experience in the desert camps.

-I would say our camp that belonged to the Auberge du Sud was mid-range.
+I would say the camp that belonged to Auberge du Sud was mid-range.
 It was pretty basic but very comfortable.
 I had no complaints at all, as after all, we were only there for one night.

-The journey into the heart of the desert from the hotel to the camp was done on camels.
+The journey into the heart of the desert from the hotel to the camp was done on camels, which is included on most Sahara Desert tours.
 We met our Berber guide who prepared us for the ride.
 It’s important to know you leave your large suitcases at the hotel, and take a smaller overnight bag with you on the camel.

 We rode for around 1.5 hours.
-The camel rider started off with a lot of excitement, but towards the final third of the journey, my hips and back were hurting and the novelty had worn off.
-As we peaked on every new dune, I started to hope the camp would emerge.
+The camel ride started off with a lot of excitement, but towards the final third of the journey, my hips and back were hurting and the novelty had worn off.
+As we peaked at the top of every new dune, I really started to hope the camp would emerge.

-It did finally, where we were greeted with Moroccan mint tea and some very welcoming soft giant cushions.
+It did finally, and we were able to finally jump off our camels to be greeted with Moroccan mint tea and some very welcoming soft giant cushions.

 Our wonderful Berber guide, Hamed, cooked us up a huge Moroccan feast.
-A warming tagine (the temperature really does plummet in the desert at night), together with cous cous and salad.
+He made us a delicious warming tagine together with cous cous and salad.
 For desert, we enjoyed lots of freshly cut fruit.

-We joined up with another couple of this journey, who happened to be a Singaporean couple on their honeymoon.
-We were lucky and the four of us got on so well, we had a fantastic evening.
+We joined up with another couple for this journey, who happened to be a Singaporean couple on their honeymoon.
+We were lucky as the four of us got on so well and we had a fantastic evening.
 Hamed and his friends sung and played the drums with us, it was a special time.

 Sleeping under the stars in the Sahara Desert